JiriSlof/KnowledgeBase/MS Access License.md

   - Skype for Business Server Standard CAL

 - Enterprise CAL Suite - components (as of the last publication of this brief)

-The Enterprise CAL Suite is equivalent to the following licenses:
+<br>The Enterprise CAL Suite is equivalent to the following licenses:
 All of the components of the Core CAL Suite (listed above) plus
   - Exchange Server Enterprise CAL with Services*
   - Exchange Online Archiving for Exchange Server